VoxeLibre/VoxeLibre/README.md

 * Minecart with Command Block: `mcl_minecarts:command_block_minecart`

 ## Installation
-This game requires [Minetest](http://minetest.net) to run (version 0.4.16 or 0.4.17).
+This game requires [Minetest](http://minetest.net) to run (version 5.0.0 or later).
 So you need to install Minetest first.
 Only stable versions of Minetest are officially supported.
-Minetest 5.0.0 (when released) will NOT be supported (yet).
-There is no support whatsoever for running MineClone 2 in development versions of Minetest.
+There is no support for running MineClone 2 in development versions of Minetest.

-To install MineClone 2, move this directory into the “games” directory of your Minetest data directory.
+To install MineClone 2 (if you haven't already), move this directory into the “games” directory of your Minetest data directory.
 Consult the help of Minetest to learn more.

 ## Project description
 The main goal of **MineClone 2** is to be a clone of Minecraft and to be released as free software.